Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and

-As expected, we obtain that the $p=0$ mode is dominant during the linear evolution of phase-mixing independently of the magnetic twist.
+As expected, we obtain that the $p=0$ mode is dominant during the linear evolution of phase mixing regardless of the magnetic twist.
 The dominance of the $p=0$ mode lasts until the onset of KHi, which excites higher azimuthal wave numbers.
-At that moment, the sum of the $p\neq 0$ Fourier coefficients begins to display significant variations.
-These results are consistent with those of \citet{Terradas18} and \citet{Antolin19} for the standing kink mode and also agree with those of Paper~\citetalias{Diazsoler21}.
-During the development of KHi and the subsequent turbulence the initially low-amplitudes of the sum of the $p\neq 0$ Fourier coefficients become comparable with or even larger than the amplitude of the $p=0$ mode.
+In this moment, the sum of the $p\neq 0$ Fourier coefficients begins to display significant variations.
+These results are consistent with those of \citet{Terradas18} and \citet{Antolin19} for the standing kink mode and also agree with those of Paper~\citetalias{Diazsoler21b}.
+During the development of KHi and the subsequent turbulence, the initially low amplitudes of the sum of the $p\neq 0$ Fourier coefficients become comparable with or even larger than the amplitude of the $p=0$ mode.
 Moreover, we find that the $p=0$ mode loses its periodicity.

-Similarly to the results of Paper~\citetalias{Diazsoler21}, independently on the presence or absence of magnetic twist, we verified that the excitation of high-order azimuthal wave numbers initially occurs in the nonuniform transition region.
+Similarly to the results of Paper~\citetalias{Diazsoler21b}, regardless the presence or absence of magnetic twist, we verified that the excitation of high-order azimuthal wave numbers initially occurs in the nonuniform transition region.
 This analysis is not shown here for simplicity.
 We also verified the persistence of the $p=0$ mode in the core where the KHi cannot develop.
-However, once the turbulence expands into the core, high-order azimuthal wave numbers are also excited in the core.
+However, when the turbulence expands into the core, high-order azimuthal wave numbers are also excited in the core.
 This is consistent with the results from Fig. \ref{Fig_averagedens} for the untwisted case.